 Focus on a convenient feature of the Catalog home page: to make quick access even quicker, users would have the possibility to pin their favourite folders, like specific Collections, or Projects, directly in the Quick access section.

-Workflow 2 – Licensing and Downloads: bulk actions challenges
+Workflow 2 – Licensing and Downloading bulk actions challenges

 Designing for bulk action flows proved challenging because of asset types, status differences, and various rules and edge cases around downloading and licensing for Enterprise customers.
 We had to lay out all possible scenarios and prepare different alert messaging in case of a problematic asset in a multi-selection preventing the user from completing the desired bulk action on selected assets on both the Catalog homepage and the Downloads (Licensing History) page.